dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * In **Solution Explorer**, set the *Blogging.Migrations.Startup* project as the startup project.

+* Run `Install-Package Microsoft.EntityFrameworkCore.Design`

+This package is required by the toolkit Microsoft.EntityFrameworkCore.Tools.

 * Run `Add-Migration InitialCreate`.

   This command scaffolds a migration that creates the initial set of tables for your model.